amirk98/webapp-temperature/README.md

 # Getting Started with Webapp-Temperature
 ## About The Project

-Webapp-Temperature is a secure and interactive web to predict temperature based on Regression model, designed with [DL4J](https://github.com/eclipse/deeplearning4j) which trained with 300k+ data, produces high accuracy prediction.
+Webapp-Temperature is a secure and interactive web application to predict temperature using [DL4J](https://github.com/eclipse/deeplearning4j) model which trained with 300k+ data, produces high accuracy prediction.
 Registering is more secure with email activation features to MailDev.
-Our Dashboard provides dynamic graphical charts and tabulation data, easy to use for everyone.
+Our Dashboard provides dynamic graphical chart and tabulation, easy to use for everyone.
 Upload large CSV file with a simple click and analysis is ready.\
 <img src="https://user-images.githubusercontent.com/94233069/165240908-4953c01f-24f6-4770-8741-f0dc8a6c7e6b.png" width="600" height="250">
 <img src="https://user-images.githubusercontent.com/94233069/165241413-0b6de289-e226-4b71-b9fb-1f1e6abfe172.png" width="600" height="250">